LevianDanProduction/Danny-s-RPG-Engine/README.md

 There is currently a demo game that you can play through the game, player and enemy json data files that contain all the characters, story dialogue and actions the player can take

 #### In order to run it, yo will need to:
-- Open up any IDE ensuring there is a clear terminal
+- Open up any IDE ensuring there is a working terminal
 - Ensure that you have the simpleaudio module installed
 - Run the game.py file